 As well, in order to further mitigate liquidity risks and provide the WSIB with flexibility to manage uncertainties due to COVID-19, the WSIB established a revolving line of credit in the amount of \$900 million with the Ontario Financing Authority for a 14-month period beginning in October 2020.
-As at March 31, 2021, \$400 million was drawn against the revolving line of credit of which, \$190 million has been repaid.
-We will continue to pay \$30 million in the beginning of each month until the loan is paid off.
+As at June 30, 2021, \$400 million was drawn against the revolving line of credit, of which \$280 million has been repaid.
+The amount of the loan as at June 30, 2021 is \$120 million.
+We will continue to pay \$30 million at the beginning of each month until the loan is paid off.